Library Policies and Procedures

-The policy statements for the North American University Library are established by the Librarian and Faculty of North American University (NAU) in order to ensure that the NAU circulation is applied consistently, fairly and accurately.
-The policy provides guidance to all library staff members, volunteers, and faculty members in implementing the circulation of library materials.
-Decisive responsibility for library policies lies with the Librarian, who is responsible for operating within the policies and procedures established by the school.
+The purpose of the Circulation Policy is to ensure that the NAU Library circulation is applied consistently, fairly and accurately.
+The policy provides guidelines to all library staff members, volunteers, and faculty members in implementing the circulation of the library materials.

 North American University Library reserves the right to limit borrowing privileges or deny to anyone who repeatedly infringes the library’s circulation policy and procedures and fails to take appropriate measures for damaged or lost library materials.